 When both parameters are omitted, the hand orientation is displayed for the current robot position.
-If $Lefty \mid Righty$ is ommitted, the hand orientation for the specified point is displayed.
+If Lefty | Righty is ommited, the hand orientation for the specified point is displayed.

 Elbow, Hand Function, J4Flag, J6Flag, Wrist, J1Flag, J2Flag

 Hand Statement Example